stevenlsenior/intro_to_R/intro_to_R.Rmd.md

 ```

 ```
-[1] "Steven Lee Senior is a 38 year old male"
+[1] "Pete  Senior is a 41 year old male"
-[1] "Vicki Louise Senior is a 39 year old female"
+[1] "Sue  Senior is a 40 year old female"
+[1] "Jake  Senior is a 11 year old male"
-[1] "Oscar Brian Senior is a 5 year old male"
+[1] "Ben  Senior is a 7 year old male"
-[1] "Imogen Emmeline Senior is a 2 year old female"
+[1] "Karen  Senior is a 5 year old female"
 ```
 There are also while loops.
 These execute code while a given statement is true.
 Be careful with these: they can run indefinitely.
 I never use them.